• Skip to primary navigation

 Fully cooked mojarra draining on a lined plate with paper towels.

 Step 4: When the fish is done, carefully remove the fish from the skillet and drain on a plate lined with paper towels.
 The fish is done.
-Let the fish rest for 5 minutes and then serve. *Fish should be crispy on the outside and tender and moist on the inside.
+Let the fish rest for 5 minutes, sprinkle lime or lemon juice over fish and serve.

 Mojarra frita laying on top of a bed of white rice surrounding by slices of red onions and avocado slices.